Picture this: an advanced race of aliens come across a human being for the very first time. What would they see? How would they describe us?

 Surely humans and microbes aren’t fused together in some kind of sinister Frankenstein creation?

 As we learned more from scientific studies over the last decade, it gradually became clear that these microbes are not just passengers hitching a ride, but that they are fundamental to how our body functions.
-(By the way, we’re not unique, this is also applies to many other organisms on Earth.)
+(By the way, we’re not unique, this also applies to all other multi-cellular organisms on Earth.)

 In other words we human beings are incomplete without microbes!